G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: Proof of the Main Theorem

 Theorem~\ref{thm:mainintro} is a direct consequence.

 \begin{proof}[Proof of Theorem~\ref{thm:mainintro}] Take $\mu' = \mu$ to guarantee (\ref{thm1}), and use Corollary~\ref{cor:kisinvspec} to guarantee (\ref{thm2}). \end{proof}

 Finally, note that $\Spf R_{\rhobar}^{\mu,\square}$ is non-empty if and only if there exists a crystalline lift of $\rhobar$ with $p$-adic Hodge type $\mu$.
-We get partial results about the non-existence of crystalline lifts for free.
+We now record a few partial results about the non-existence of crystalline lifts which follow from our methods.